 “Think’st thou that duty shall have dread to speak when power to flattery bows?
 To plainness honor’s bound when majesty falls to folly.”

 Corruption is a scourge, and all kinds of systems are vulnerable to it.
 Why?
 Is it something insidious about human nature?
-If so, is it true about me?
+If so, is it an inevitable state for every individual?

 Corruption is not a moral failing but rather a shared vulnerability.
 When the human spirit does not develop immunity to mental triviality, the systems it creates or is obliged to respond to get fueled not by the fullness of reality but by the power of terminal belief streams.
 What do I mean by that?